Last Updated on

 Shared web hosting

-Shared web hosting services are perfect for Joe Public.
+Shared web hosting is perfect for Joe Public.
 You’re basically sharing a piece of the host’s server with multiple other Joe Publics across around the world.
 At the time of writing, Hostinger hosting currently has the cheapest shared web hosting out of the companies I’ve covered here with the exception of HostGator hosting who are normally more expensive, but I got a deal for readers that brings the price right down if you use the code “startblog” at this link.

 Be careful if your site starts to get traction and you begin to receive a growing level of traffic.
 Since you’re sharing SSD and RAM with other websites, you’re limited to bandwidth use.
 Also, if another site on the server needs more resources than yours does, you’re at a disadvantage since you’re pooled with other sites.